-Applicants must describe the potential significance of the research project, both in terms of the scale of the issue, and the severity.
-Applicants may also make the case for the scale of the impact their work may have on quality of life for the patient population, their families and carers.
+Applicants must describe the potential significance of the research project, both in terms of the scale of the issue, and the severity, and explain the potential impact of the successful completion of their proposed work.
+It is expected that applicants will provide clear metrics - for example patient numbers to indicate the scale of the issue, and also the impact of their project (i.e. How many patients will be impacted by the successful translation and implementation of the project outcomes).
+In addition to impact on clinical outcomes, applicants may also make the case for the scale of the impact their work may have on quality of life for the patient population, their families and carers, and the broader health system (with appropriate metrics where possible).
 These elements should be combined to illustrate the potential impact for the project to have on patients, health services and consequently health outcomes.
-Impact can be through social, economic and/or health outcomes.
+Impact can be through any combination of social, economic and/or health outcomes.
+To score highly for this criterion, applications must make a compelling case for the research to deliver significant positive impact for health services stakeholders.
+Any statistics and demographic data used to justify significance should be from reputable sources and appropriately referenced.